Skip to content

 GME Trainee Involvement Expand answer

 The Accreditation Council for Graduate Medical Education (ACGME) Institutional Requirements state that the sponsoring institution must have an organization that allows residents to communicate and exchange information with each other.
 See the full requirements below.
-Resident Town Hall meetings will be held quarterly, with all residents and fellows invited to attend.
+Resident Council meetings will be held bi-monthly, with all residents and fellows invited to attend

 II.C.
 Resident/Fellow Forum: the Sponsoring Institution with more than one program must ensure availability of an organization, council, town hall or other platform that allows residents/fellows from within and across the Sponsoring Institution’s ACGME-accredited programs to communicate and exchange information with each other relevant to their ACGME-accredited programs and their learning and working environment.